Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems: Main Results

 \subsection{Quantification of the total delay}

 We begin by quantifying the total delay $\tau_\theta$ as a function of the cryptographic parameter set $\theta$.
-Under Assumption~\ref{asm:delay}, the total delay can be decomposed as
+Under Assumption~\ref{asm:delay}, we decompose the total delay as

 where the terms on the right-hand-side, in order, represent the delays due to communication, sensor-side encryption, actuator-side decryption, and server-side homomorphic multiplication.
-Note that the time required for the encryption and transmission of $\bfK$ are excluded from \eqref{eq:tau_decomp}, since they are performed during the offline phase.
+The time required for the encryption and transmission of $\bfK$ are excluded from \eqref{eq:tau_decomp}, since they are performed during the offline phase.
+Note that other types of delays, such as queuing or buffering delays, can be incorporated into $\tau_\theta$ without loss of generality.

 We adopt the following standard communication model \cite{LiukSeli19,Kuro13} to obtain an explicit bound on the communication delay.

 \begin{assumption} The communication link between the plant and the server has a fixed transmission rate $R>0$ and a fixed propagation delay $\delta\ge 0$. \end{assumption}